Typically in Rails, forms which post data to a

 fields_for helper, or Ryan Bates’ nested_form gem.
 You’ll still have to send the email in the controller.

 A form object is a Plain Old Ruby Object (PORO).
 It takes over from the controller wherever it needs to talk to the database and other parts of your app like mailers, service objects and so on.
 A form object typically functions together with a dedicated controller and a view.

-Now, while there are good reasons to go with either option 1 or 2, I’m going to elaborate on option 3.
+Now, while there are good reasons to go with either option 1 or 2, I’m going to elaborate on option 3 (using a form object).
 There are a few benefits to using a form object in a situation like this: